 More recently CNES+CESBIO and DLR joined their efforts to develop a joint processor named MAJA, for MACCS-ATCOR Joint Algorithm.
 MAJA is an evolution of MACCS, in which a couple of methods inspired by ATCOR software have been added.
 MAJA V1_0 could have been called MACCS V6.0, but we wanted to celebrate the association of both entities with a new name.

 MAJA runs at CNES within the Muscate ground segment of Theia (data are available here) and within the Venµs ground segment.
-And finally, MAJA is freely available in binary version for non commercial use.
+MAJA is also freely available in binary version for non commercial use.

 MAJA also runs within PEPS, as an on-demand processor.
 Just select the granules you need, and submit the processing.
 This can be done either through the peps web interface, or through a command line interface.
 But the infrastructure is not meant to launch mass processings.